-Table 1 summarises total research commercialisation investment into PreSeed projects in both the most recent and earlier contracts, for the 13 research organisations that accessed pooled KiwiNet PreSeed funding through to 30 June 2019.
-Of the total \$22.9M invested in research commercialisation in the most recent contract to 30 June 2019, 45% is allocated from PreSeed funding, 44% from research organisation co-investment, 10% from business co-investment and 6% from reprioritised MBIE funds.
+Table 1 summarises total research commercialisation investment into PreSeed projects in both the current and earlier contracts, for the 17 research organisations that access pooled KiwiNet PreSeed funding.

+Of the total \$12.5M invested in research commercialisation in the current contract to 30 June 2020, 46% is allocated from PreSeed funding, 44% from research organisation co-investment and 10% from business co-investment.

 The large number of abandoned projects reflects the early stage, high risk nature of projects into which PreSeed is initially invested and is a welcome outcome where technology opportunities are accelerated towards 'fast-fail' or an alternative (non-commercialisation) impact pathway.
 This process enables valuable commercialisation resource to be subsequently redeployed within research organisations and a suite of commercialisation opportunities to be rapidly triaged over a given time period.
-Abandoned projects typically make up a small percentage of the total quantum of PreSeed investment, since Tier One investment normally provides enough validation of an opportunity to determine whether further investment will deliver commercial success.
+Abandoned projects typically make up a small percentage of the total quantum of PreSeed investment, since Tier One investment normally provides sufficient validation of an opportunity to determine whether further investment will deliver commercial success.

-Business co-investment is an important validation for the market opportunity, and it is typically attracted because PreSeed investment lowers the risk for businesses to participate in the commercialisation process earlier than they would normally.
+Business co-investment is an important validation for the market opportunity and it is typically attracted because PreSeed investment lowers the risk for businesses to participate in the commercialisation process earlier than they would normally.
 Businesses that co-invest alongside PreSeed often become manufacturing or co-development partners, or eventual licensees of resulting technology.

-The IC approved the continuation of 57 projects from the 2013-2016 PreSeed contract (ending 30 June 2016) into the most recent fund.
+The IC approved the continuation of 99 projects from the 2016-2019 PreSeed contract (ending 30 June 2019) into the current fund.